php-perfect/ddev-intellij-plugin/README.md

 [comment]: <> (Maybe add another badge or link here to quickly navigate to the plugin store?)

-# DDEV Integration for Intellij Platform
+# DDEV Integration for IntelliJ IDEA

 This plugin implements [DDEV](https://github.com/drud/ddev) integration in IntelliJ IDEA.